Gwen Stefani Flaunts Body In White Bikini Top And Black Sarong On Beach With Blake Shelton

 — Daily Mail Celebrity (@DailyMailCeleb) January 23, 2018

-As Entertainment Tonight reports, back in October Shelton raved over Stefani and her family.
-She and her kids often spend time with Shelton in Oklahoma, where he says it’s been a lot of fun for him to expose them to country lifestyle.
+As Entertainment Tonight reports, back in October Shelton raved about Stefani and her family.
+She and her kids often spend time with Shelton in Oklahoma, where he says it’s been a lot of fun for him to expose them to the country lifestyle.
 He shared that the entire family — including Gwen’s parents and brother — enjoy going there as well.
 They’ve also had holiday gatherings with 30 or more family members from both Gwen and Blake’s side.

 Gwen Stefani’s three kids — Kingston, 11, Zuma, 9, and Apollo, 3 — weren’t anywhere to be seen in the photos of her donning a bikini on the beach with Blake Shelton.
 Since it’s a work-related vacation, they probably remained home with family.